trinsic-id/sdk-android-ui/README.md

 ```

 #### Empty Task Affinity

+> [!WARNING]
+> A [security vulnerability](https://developer.android.com/privacy-and-security/risks/strandhogg) -- affecting all versions of Android below Android 9.0 / API 28 -- is partially mitigated by explicitly specifying an empty `taskAffinity`.
+> Although the official recommendation is to change your app's minimum SDK version to `28` or higher, setting an empty `taskAffinity` offers some mitigation for older devices.
+> However, since an empty `taskAffinity` breaks this library, think carefully about how you proceed.
+>
+> Note that this vulnerability is **not related to this library**: if your app's minimum SDK version is less than 28 then it is inherently vulnerable, as the issue exists within Android itself.
+This library has no effect on your app's security.
+>
+> Your options are:
+> 1. (**Recommended**) Increase your app's minimum SDK version to `28` or higher
+>   1. Unless your app requires it (which is uncommon), you can safely remove the `android:taskAffinity=""` property after this change
+>   2. This will prevent your app from running on [roughly 9%](https://gs.statcounter.com/os-version-market-share/android) of Android devices
+>   3. This is the only way to fully mitigate the aforementioned security issue.
+> 2. Remove the `android:taskAffinity=""` field without changing your app's minimum SDK version
+>   1. Your app may be vulnerable to activity hijacking on older Android devices

 If you specify a custom task affinity of `""` (an empty string), this library cannot function.